 The city’s air quality index (AQI) was 346 at 9 am.
 The 24-hour average AQI was 318 on Monday and 268 on Sunday.

 An AQI between zero and 50 is considered “good”, 51 and 100 “satisfactory”, 101 and 200 “moderate”, 201 and 300 “poor”, 301 and 400 “very poor”, and 401 and 500 “severe”.

-The maximum wind speed is expected to be 8 kmph on Tuesday, according to the India Meteorological Department.
+According to the India Meteorological Department, the maximum wind speed is expected to be 8 kmph on Tuesday.

 The minimum temperature was 8.1 degrees Celsius on Tuesday and the maximum is expected to settle around 26 degrees Celsius, the weather department said.